Join the global

 Keiji Ashizawa on the beauty of harmonised simplicity

-It all starts with context and materiality for Japanese architect and designer Keiji Ashizawa of Keiji Ashizawa Design, whose work can be defined by harmonised details through an emphasis on simplicity and curated collaboration.
+It all starts with context and materiality for Japanese architect and designer, Keiji Ashizawa, whose work can be defined by harmonised details through an emphasis on simplicity and curated collaboration.

 Keiji Ashizawa on the beauty of harmonised simplicity

 As one of Japan’s leading architects, Keiji Ashizawa can be best described as a ‘maker’.
-At his Tokyo-based architectural and design studio Keiji Ashizawa Design established in 2005, he leads a team of 18 with projects across architecture, furniture, product and landscape design.
+At his Tokyo-based architectural and design studio, established in 2005, he leads a team of 18 with projects across architecture, furniture, product and landscape design.
 From luxury residences to DIY furniture design, it all starts with context and material.
 Akin to a chef, he looks towards choosing the right ingredients — and often, collaborators — utilising their qualities to create all-encompassing spaces that allow the element of reduction to shine.
 The designs hold a figurative lightness and simplicity led by an emphasis on harmonised details.

-Growing up with an architect father greatly influenced his entry into design.
-Ashizawa’s studies in art and time working at a steel company in his early twenties further shaped his greater understanding of truly ‘making things’.
 “I wanted to create and draw things rather than studying academics,” he muses.
-Ashizawa’s ‘Garden House’ situated in the rear of a residential design ‘House S’, is a compact, pavilion-like structure that examples his custom all-encompassing approach across furniture, architecture, and landscape – “all of which I like,” he adds.
+Ashizawa’s ‘Garden House’, situated in the rear of a residential design named ‘House S’, is a compact, pavilion-like structure that showcases his custom all-encompassing approach across furniture, architecture, and landscape – “all of which I like,” he adds.

 House in Seiko by Keiji Ashizawa